Frequently Asked Questions

 Any person who is living in or visiting the Australian Capital Territory (ACT) can use the service.
 Home visits are restricted to the ACT.
 However, persons who live outside the ACT have access to all other CALMS LTD services.

-If you’re unhappy with any aspect of our service, we invite you to raise your concern with the President of the board of CALMS by writing to us with a detailed description of your grievance.
-The President of CALMS will attend to your complaint at the earliest opportunity and respond in kind.
+If you’re unhappy with any aspect of our service, we invite you to raise your concern with the management of CALMS by writing to us at firstname.lastname@example.org with a detailed description of your grievance.
+Management of CALMS will attend to your complaint at the earliest opportunity and respond in kind.